Dan (king)

-Dan (or Halfdan) is the name of one or more legendary earliest kings of the Danes and Denmark, mentioned in medieval Scandinavian texts.
+Dan (or Halfdan) is the name of one or more of the legendary earliest kings of the Danes and Denmark, as mentioned in medieval Scandinavian texts.

 The Lejre Chronicle

-The Chronicle of Lejre (Chronicon Lethrense) written about 1170 introduces a primeval King Ypper of Uppsala whose three sons were Dan, who afterwards ruled Denmark, Nori, who afterwards ruled Norway, and Østen, who afterwards ruled the Swedes.
-Dan apparently first ruled in Zealand for the Chronicle states that it was when Dan had saved his people from an attack by the Emperor Augustus that the Jutes and the men of Fyn and Scania also accepted him as king, whence the resultant expanded country of Denmark was named after him.
-Dan's wife was named Dana and his son was named Ro.
+The Chronicle of Lejre (Chronicon Lethrense), written around 1170, introduces a primeval King Ypper of Uppsala, whose three sons were Dan, who later ruled Denmark; Nori, who later ruled Norway; and Østen, who later ruled the Swedes.
+Dan apparently first ruled in Zealand, as the Chronicle states that it was when he saved his people from an attack by Emperor Augustus that the Jutes and the men of Fyn and Scania also accepted him as king.
+Consequently, the resulting expanded country of Denmark was named after him.
+Dan's wife was named Dana, and his son was named Ro.

 The Rígsthula

-The Eddic poem Rígsthula, tells how the god Ríg (said to be Heimdall), fathered a mortal son named Jarl.
-Jarl had twelve sons with Erna Herse's daughter, the youngest of which bore the name Kon the Young (Old Norse Konr Ungr), this name understood to be the origin of the title konungr 'king', though the etymology is in fact untenable.
-One day, as he was hunting and snaring birds in the forest, a crow spoke to him and suggested he would gain more by going after men, and praised the wealth of "Dan and Danp".
+The Eddic poem Rígsthula tells how the god Ríg (said to be Heimdall) fathered a mortal son named Jarl.
+Jarl had twelve sons with Erna Herse's daughter, the youngest of whom was named Kon the Young (Old Norse Konr Ungr).
+This name is understood to be the origin of the title konungr ('king'), although the etymology is, in fact, untenable.
+One day, while hunting and snaring birds in the forest, a crow spoke to him and suggested that he would gain more by going after men, praising the wealth of "Dan and Danp."
 The poem breaks off incomplete at that point.

 The Skjöldungasaga

-According to Arngrímur Jónsson's Latin epitome of the lost Skjöldungasaga made in 1597:
+According to Arngrímur Jónsson's Latin epitome of the lost Skjöldungasaga, made in 1597:

 Ríg (Rigus) was a man not the least among the great ones of his time.
 He married the daughter of a certain Danp [Old Norse Danpr], lord of Danpsted, whose name was Dana; and later, having won the royal title for his province, left as his heir his son by Dana, called Dan or Danum, all of whose subjects were called Danes.

-This tradition is close to that of the Rígsthula.
+This tradition is similar to that of the Rígsthula.

-This Dan married Olof the daughter of Wermund and so became brother-in-law to the Offa of Angel mentioned in the Old English poem Beowulf.
-Dan ruled first in Jutland but then conquered Zealand from King Aleif creating the kingdom of Denmark.
+This Dan married Olof, the daughter of Wermund, and thus became brother-in-law to Offa of Angel, mentioned in the Old English poem Beowulf.
+Dan initially ruled in Jutland but later conquered Zealand from King Aleif, creating the kingdom of Denmark.